 - Format: On-Demand Webinar (“Asynchronous”) ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
 It also comes with a PowerPoint and references.
 There is a quiz at the end to ensure viewing and required by all CE approval organizations.

 - Investment: $135

-- Understand and define what gender non-conforming and gender nonbinary are.
+- Define gender non-conforming and gender nonbinary.